Kulothunga II: Extent of Empire

 The extent of empire as inherited from his predecessor Vikrama Chola was well maintained.
 The Western Chalukya kingdom was overthrown by the Yadava chiefs of Devagiri and Hoysalas of Dwarasamudra during this period.
 Kulottunga II took advantage of the internal skirmishes and rebellions in the Kannada and Chalukya country to establish his hold over Vengi and Eastern Chalukya territories.
 Gonka II of the Velanadu Choda family who ruled over northern part of Vengi acknowledged his supremacy.
 Similarly the Kadapa-Nellore chief, Madurantaka Pottapi Choda, son of Betta I and Buddhavarman III of the Kondavidu branch and his son Mandaya II also acknowledged the king's authority in the Andhra country.

 Patron of Chidambaram

 Chidambaram is one of those five places where Chola princes were invested with the crown.
 Kulothunga was a great devotee of the Chidambaram Temple to Lord Shiva in that city, and he celebrated his coronation there.
-An inscription of the king from Tirumanikuli hails this event and states that king celebrated his coronation so as to add lustre to the city of Tillai (Chidambaram).
+An inscription of the emperor from Tirumanikuli hails this event and states that the emperor celebrated his coronation so as to add lustre to the city of Tillai (Chidambaram).

 He also financed an elaborate renovation of the temple as described in the poem Kulothunga Cholan Ula.
 It is possible that this renovation work was a continuation of work started by Vikrama Chola.
 Kulottunga II is credited with gilding the Perambalam of the Nataraja Temple, Chidambaram with gold.
 He is also said to have constructed its gopurams and the Thousand Pillared Hall.